apache/maven-site/content/markdown/configure.md

 ### `.mavenrc` file:

-Located in USER_HOME/.mavenrc (or %HOME%\mavenrc_pre.bat on windows) this file allows you to define scripts which can set ENV variables and other properties prior to Maven reading the project.
-This allows users to define variables in either the settings.xml or pom.xml and have them read the property that was dynamically set by the .mavenrc file.
+Located in $HOME/.mavenrc (or %HOME%\mavenrc_pre.bat on windows) this file allows you to define scripts which can set ENV variables and other properties prior to Maven reading the project.
+This allows users to define variables in either the settings.xml or pom.xml and have them read the property that was set by the .mavenrc file.

 ## Other guides